theomails/progressive/README.md

 ```

-#### PLabel - An example of a simple component that is bundled with the library.
+#### Eg. 2 - PLabel - An example of a simple component that is bundled with the library.

 ```